 At Lookout, we are committed to building products and services that we are proud to share with our family, friends, and people throughout the world.
-In order to protect your phone from malware and spyware, backup and restore your data, and find your phone, Lookout needs access to a number of Android permissions.
-So, what is an Android Permission?
-In order to access certain data or capabilities on your phone, an app needs to request permission from you before you install it.
-When you download an app from the Android Market, you can see an outline of exactly what data and capabilities the app wants to access.
+In order to protect your phone from malware and spyware, backup and restore your data, and find your device, Lookout needs access to a number of Android permissions.
+But, what are Android permissions and why would Lookout need them?
+In order to access certain data or capabilities on your phone, an app needs to request permissions from you before you install it.
+When you download an app from the Google Play Store, you can see an outline of exactly what data and capabilities the app wants to access.

-On this page, we strive to clearly explain the permissions we access and provide detailed explanations about why we access them.
-We hope that by being transparent you can rest assured that we are people you can trust so that you can enjoy all the features you know and love to protect your phone.
+On this page, we wanted to explain the permissions we access and provide detailed explanations about why we access them.
+We hope that by being transparent, you can rest assured that we are a company you can trust.

 Starting with version 8.23 in the Google Play Store, Lookout for Android asks for two new permissions to improve overall functionality.
 The first, "Change Network State," is a permission that allows us to identify users who have purchased Lookout Premium bundles.
 Having this information allows us to ensure that the app shows these users the correct setup and billing flow.
 The second, "Send SMS," is a permission that allows us to confirm the device and billing account of Premium users in the United States.
 We do this by sending a one-time SMS to the applicable carrier.
 Android 4.2+ users will see a dialog to confirm the SMS before it's sent.